 The thing is, if you get the image right, it won’t look very differently anywhere.
 But, if your display is too warm, photos viewed on a cooler monitor will look very cold.
 (And vice-versa.)

 Another essential factor is the size and resolution of the display.

 You have to choose to see either the details or the whole image.

 High-resolution monitors can offer the same experience as big prints.
 You’re able to see the whole image but observe the details at the same time.
 This translates to images that feel fuller and more comprehensive.

 5. LG 32UD99-W (Low-Range)

 Its width allows for more image on the screen, resulting in a better photo editor.
 The viewing angle is 178 ˚.
-If you’re looking for a USB 3.0 port, you’ll find it on the 27″ version.

 In terms of brightness, the LG boasts 350 cd/m² and it has a 5 ms response time.
 Sure, there are faster monitors out there.
 But since we are talking about the best monitor for photo editing and not gaming, you won’t need anything faster.
 The monitor supports DCI-P3 95% color standard.

-Plus you get HDR capabilities as well.
+You get HDR capabilities as well.
 That means you will be able to get a much better (and detailed) image across the dark to medium to bright tones.